 - Materials & Plants on Site

-- CGS always uses reputable high-quality suppliers for the supply of plants, trees and shrubs.
-However, it is unable to guarantee their performance once CGS has left
+- CGS always uses reputable high-quality suppliers for the supply of plants, trees, and shrubs.
+However, it is unable to guarantee its performance once CGS has left.

 - Plants and turf are only warranted if given in writing (as aftercare is not in CGS control, CGS only guarantee that plants and turf were of the right quality and health when supplied, free advice and return visits to give advice on aftercare are available on request)

-- Appearance of finished features is at the discretion of the CGS, unless agreed in writing by the client or agent prior to the start of works.
-Where a written specification for the appearance of a feature is provided to CGS, it is the responsibility of the client or agent to request a small sample of this finished works prior to the start of that specific feature.
+- The appearance of finished features is at the discretion of the CGS unless agreed in writing by the client or agent prior to the start of work.
+Where a written specification for the appearance of a feature is provided to CGS, it is the responsibility of the client or agent to request a small sample of this finished work prior to the start of that specific feature.
 If a particular variety (i.e. species or cultivar) is not available, a suitable substitute will be selected.

-- Natural products may show some colour and/or texture, spatial variations.
-Therefore, CGS cannot guarantee supplied materials are exact representations of any samples provided.
+- Natural products may show some colour and/or texture, and spatial variations.
+Therefore, CGS cannot guarantee that supplied materials are exact representations of any samples provided.